univention/scim-services/docs/architecture/Nubus-SCIM-service-architecture.md

   It's so powerful, it is a bit overwhelming.
   But the good examples and documentation help to find what you need.

+_Update:_ We have decided to on the DI library.
+We have started using the [Python Dependency Injector](https://python-dependency-injector.ets-labs.org/).

 ### Example code

 An example application implementing Hexagonal architecture, and using the _Dependency Injector_ framework can be found at: https://git.knut.univention.de/univention/dev/docs/dev-guidelines/-/tree/main/examples/dependency-injector

+## Architecture tests

+To ensure the implementation adheres to the [intended architecture](#hexagonal-architecture), tests have been written (currently in [scim-server/tests/test_architecture.py](https://git.knut.univention.de/univention/dev/projects/scim/scim-services/-/blob/main/scim-server/tests/test_architecture.py)).

+The tests use the [PyTestArch](https://zyskarch.github.io/pytestarch/latest/) library.
+The library builds a graph from the imports of all Python modules, and then allows to validate rules about those imports.

+Tested is for example, that the core business logic doesn't import code from any place outside the business layer.
+That is the central idea of the Hexagonal and Clean architecture.

+Another test verifies that adapters (of ports) don't import each other.
+That is not strictly necessary, but improves decoupling and thus independent development.
+If common code exists in adapters, it should be refactored into a separate module.
+That module can be imported by those adapters.

 ## Development milestones